MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 The *nMask* parameter specifies which item attributes passed as parameters are valid.
 It can be one or more of the mask values described in [LVITEM Structure](/windows/desktop/api/commctrl/ns-commctrl-taglvitema) in the Windows SDK.
 The valid values can be combined with the bitwise OR operator.

 *nState*<br/>
 Indicates the item's state, state image, and overlay image.
-See the Windows SDK topics [LVITEM Structure](/windows/desktop/api/commctrl/ns-commctrl-taglvitema) for more information and [List-View Item States](/windows/desktop/Controls/list-view-item-states) for a list of valid flags.
+For more information, see the Windows SDK topics [LVITEM Structure](/windows/desktop/api/commctrl/ns-commctrl-taglvitema) and [List-View Item States](/windows/desktop/Controls/list-view-item-states) for a list of valid flags.

 *nStateMask*<br/>
 Indicates which bits of the state member will be retrieved or modified.
-See [LVITEM Structure](/windows/desktop/api/commctrl/ns-commctrl-taglvitema) in the Windows SDK for more information.
+For more information, see [LVITEM Structure](/windows/desktop/api/commctrl/ns-commctrl-taglvitema) in the Windows SDK.

 *lParam*<br/>
 A 32-bit application-specific value associated with the item.
 If this parameter is specified, you must set the *nMask* attribute LVIF_PARAM.